dogweather/forkful/content/en/powershell/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML in PowerShell is about dissecting HTML content to extract specific data or to automate web-related tasks.
-Programmers do it to interact with web pages, scrape web content, or automate form submissions and other web interactions without needing a web browser.

 ## How to:
 PowerShell does not natively have a dedicated HTML parser, but you can utilize the `Invoke-WebRequest` cmdlet to access and parse HTML content.
 For more complex parsing and manipulation, the HtmlAgilityPack, a popular .NET library, can be employed.

 ### Using `Invoke-WebRequest`:
 ```powershell
 # Simple example to fetch titles from a webpage
 $response = Invoke-WebRequest -Uri 'http://example.com'